prakharverma/Spectral-Graph-Analysis/README.md

 # Spectral_Graph_Analysis

-<b>Motivation:</b> The project was part of the course "Algorithmic methods of data-mining".
+<b>Motivation:</b> The project was part of the course "Algorithmic methods of data-mining" at Aalto University, Finland as the part of Master's Programme.
 More instructions about the projects can be found in the following <a href="Project_Instructions.pdf">file.</a>

 ## Introduction